 Model the proceeds arising from modeled asset sales and determine the portion representing any realized capital gains and losses.

 Reflect any uncertainty in the timing and amounts of asset cash flows related to the paths of interest rates, equity returns or other economic values directly in the projection of asset cash flows.
-Asset defaults are not subject to this requirement, since asset default assumptions must be determined by the prescribed method in VM-20 Sections 7.E, 7.F and 9.F.
+Asset defaults are not subject to this requirement, since asset default assumptions must be determined by the prescribed method as noted in 4.a.ii above.

-Cash flows from general account index funds and equity assets—i.e., non-fixed income assets having substantial volatility of returns, such as common stocks and real estate— including starting and reinvestment assets, shall be reflected in the projection as follows:
+Cash flows from index funds and general account equity assets—i.e., non-fixed income assets having substantial volatility of returns, such as common stocks and real estate— including starting and reinvestment assets, shall be reflected in the projection as follows:

 Determine the grouping for asset categories and the allocation of specific assets to each category in a manner that is consistent with that used for index crediting strategies, as discussed in Section 4.A.2.